 You’ll die laughing.

 An alternative circus with bizarre and unbelievable acts performed to live rock music is coming to Middleton Arena in Rochdale.
-After taking to the road more than 22 years ago the phenomenon that is the Circus of Horrors will bring its latest incarnation to Greater Manchester on March 26.
+After taking to the road more than 25 years ago the phenomenon that is the Circus of Horrors will bring its special anniversary show to The Dancehouse in Manchester’s Oxford Road on January 12 and 13.

 The spectacular promises an amazing amalgamation of bizarre and fantastic circus acts including sword swallowers, herculean women and demon dwarfs all woven into a sensational shock/horror storey featuring the darkest of magic.